hp5588/ftp_huffman/README.md

 	cmake ../ftp_huffman
 	make

-after entering the command above the folder structure suppose to look like this
+after entering the command above, the folder structure suppose to look like this

 	root.
 	├── build